Fast Fact: Your resume interests section is the key to landing your next job offer.

 Putting It All Together

-Now that you know how to craft your resume skills to help you quickly build relationships with interviewers and hiring managers, check out my friend DJ’s guide on crafting resume bullets to help make the rest of your resume stand out from the crowd.
+Now that you know how to craft your resume interests to help you quickly build relationships with interviewers and hiring managers, check out my guide on how to write a job-winning resume!